Purpose of California’s Senate Bill 1383 (SB 1383)

 What Sacramento County is Doing for SB 1383 and Residential Collection of Organics

 SB 1383 mandates that Sacramento County Department of Waste Management & Recycling (DWMR) and jurisdictions in California to provide organics collection service.
-On July 4, 2022, the Green Waste cart for yard trimmings that has been collected every other week, will be used as the Organics cart for food scraps, food-soiled paper and yard trimmings, and its service will be increased to collection every week.
+On July 4, 2022, the Green Waste cart for yard trimmings that had been collected every other week, is now used as the Organics cart for food scraps, food-soiled paper and yard trimmings, and its service increased to collection every week.

 Costs of Implementing SB 1383

 Implementing SB 1383 has had significant cost and policy implications to provide mandatory curbside collection of organics to all residents, which required some of the following investments, operational changes and overall compliance measures of DWMR: